komo1iddin/advanced-next-system-offer/README.md

 - Sort offers by deadline, tuition cost, and other factors
 - Mobile-responsive design
 - Add and edit study offers with rich metadata
+- Standardized admin interfaces and forms for consistent UX

 ## Tech Stack